-Using Online Resources - You can find a number of reputable and instructional exercise videos on YouTube.
+Using online resources - You can find a number of reputable instructional exercise videos on YouTube.
 Take your current level of fitness into account and follow a plan that suits your needs.

 Dancing - You don't need to be a professional dancer to enjoy the simpler joys of dancing to your favourite music.
 Putting on some energetic songs and dancing while maintaining a higher heart rate is a fun way to stay fit at home.

-Say No to Boring Exercises - There is no one-size fits all fitness program.
-The important part is to find something that works for you, and to consistently find ways to make it more fun and enjoyable.
+Say no to boring exercises - There is no one-size fits all fitness program.
+The important part is to find something that works for you and to find ways to make it more fun and enjoyable consistently.
 This stops you from abandoning a fitness regimen due to boredom or lack of enjoyment.

 People of different ages will need different levels of exercise to stay healthy.
 Our bodies change over the course of our lives, and so will the amount of exercise that is required.
 As a few general guidelines, here are some of the recommended levels of exercises, based on studies by the U.S. Department of Health and Human Services: